Leidy Churchman

 Leidy Churchman (born 1979 in Villanova, PA) is an American painter who lives and works in New York.

 Early life and education

 Churchman received their M.F.A. from Columbia University in 2010 and B.A. from Hampshire College, Amherst, Massachusetts, in 2002.
-From 2011–12, they were a resident artist at Rijksakademie van Beeldende in Amsterdam.
+From 2011 to 2012, they were a resident artist at Rijksakademie van Beeldende in Amsterdam.
 The artist's work has been reviewed in the New York Times and Artforum.

 Career

 Churchman first presented their work publicly in 2002 through queer feminist journal and art collective LTTR, which also included artists K8 Hardy, Every Ocean Hughs (then Emily Roysdon), and Ginger Brooks.

 Crocodile, Churchman's first US museum exhibition at Hessel Museum of Art at Bard College, surveyed more than sixty oil paintings dating from 2010 to 2019.
 The accompanying catalogue, co-published by Dancing Foxes Press and CCS Bard, features essays by Ruba Katrib, Arnisa Zeqo and Alex Kitnick, as well as an interview between Churchman and curator Lauren Cornell.
 Churchman's work has been the subject of institutional exhibitions at Kölnischer Kunstverein (2017) and Boston University Art Gallery, and was also included in the important group exhibitions One day at a Time: Manny Farber and Termite Art at Museum of Contemporary Art, Los Angeles (2018–19); Trigger: Gender as a Tool and a Weapon at the New Museum, New York (2017–18); Painting 2.0: Expression in the Information Age at Museum Brandhorst, Munich (2015), and Greater New York, MoMA PS1, New York (2010).

 Churchman's work is held in the collections of the Whitney Museum of American Art and Mumok, among others.

 Churchman's work is represented by Matthew Marks Gallery.

 They are concerned with the question of how images are perceived and processed in the present age, when visual stimuli display an omnipresence.

 In addition, during the period from 2011 till 2012, Churchman acted as a resident artist at Rijksakademie van beeldende kunsten in Amsterdam.
 Currently, they live and work in New York City.

 In 2022, Churchman participated in the 2022 Whitney Biennial titled "Quiet as It's Kept" curated by Adrienne Edwards and David Breslin.